Hillary34/alx-low_level_programming/0x09-static_libraries/README.md

-a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory
+a function that creates an array of chars, and initializes it with a specific char